basho/riak_core/README_JOBS.md

             +---------+     +---------+
 ```

-#### Managing All The Things

-In the above, the `Core Supervisor` is a singleton started by the `riak_core` application, and everything but it and the `Runner` processes is restarted automatically if they crash for any reason.
+In the above, the `Jobs Supervisor` is a singleton started by the `riak_core` application, and everything but the `Runner` processes is restarted automatically if they crash for any reason.
 The `Service` process acts primarily to serialize and coordinate starting and stopping `VNode Supervisors` and acts as the name registry to map VNodeIDs to their servicing processes.

-#### Effects of Process Exits
+### Effects of Process Exits

 The various supervisors do nothing but watch their child processes, so they shouldn't go down unexpectedly.
 Nevertheless, the effect if they do is noted for completeness.

-##### Runner
+#### Runner

 These processes are created individually to run each unit of work.
 On a clean exit, no extrenal action is taken, as it is presumed that if the submitter wants to know when the job finishes, it will include a suitable callback in the job's unit of work.

 If the unit of work crashes before the process has notified the manager that it's done and the job includes a `killed` callback or a `from` attribute that is not `ignore`, the submitter is notified of the crash.

-##### Work Supervisor
+#### Work Supervisor

 All running jobs on the vnode are killed, and their submitters are notified as described above ... ***unless*** the supervisor is killed because its associated manager has died, in which case there's nobody to send the notifications.

 If the manager is still running, its queued work will be dispatched when the supervisor is automatically restarted.

-##### Manager
+#### Manager

-Without a doubt, this is the most complex process, but should still be pretty tolerant of ugly jobs.
+Without a doubt, this is the process with the most to lose if a nasty job were to take it down, so it's designed to be as tolerant of such ugliness as it can be.
 Because it monitors all of its running work, loss of this process triggers shutdown of its work supervisor, and by extension all running jobs under it.

 It will be restarted automatically with its original configuration if it crashes, but all queued and running work on the vnode would be lost.

-##### VNode Supervisor
+#### VNode Supervisor

 Probably the simplest process in the tree, so it's highly unlikely to crash, but if it did the effect would be the same as a Manager crash.
 Like the manager, it will be restarted automatically with its original configuration if it crashes, but all queued and running work on the vnode would be lost.

-##### Service
+#### Service

-While this process maintains a lot of state, it's basically a cache so it's able to fully repopulate itself by crawling the supervision tree when it's automatically restarted by its controlling supervisor.
+While this process maintains a lot of state, it's basically a cache so it's able to fully repopulate itself by crawling an existing supervision tree if it's automatically restarted by its controlling supervisor.

 A restart _could_ cause an error to propagate out from an external manager operation, probably as a `noproc` error, but it's not clear that there's sufficient reason to protect against that, as it should be a pretty robust process.

-##### Core Supervisor
+#### Jobs Supervisor

 It's all dead and gone, so sorry, sucks to be you.
 On the upside, if this process goes away it's probably because the `riak_core` application is itself restarting, or is so thoroughly hosed you're better off without it.